Join us this year for

 Deeply Loved Registration Fee

 The cost of Deeply Loved retreat is $135.
 This includes 4 meals at the Lodge and all of your sessions.
-We do have a Ladies day out one day where you are in charge of buying your own meal.
+We do have a Ladies night out Saturday night where you are in charge of buying your own meal.
 We will have a list of Whitefish Restaurants that you could visit.

 As of right now, we do not have any scholarships but keep checking back.
 I will post it here!